Power relief plan heads to the Senate

 Labor has a majority in the lower house but the cross bench also voted with the government, resulting in 85 votes for and 41 votes against.

-The Greens and independent senator David Pocock have confirmed they would side with the government in the Senate.
+The Greens and independent senator David Pocock confirmed on Wednesday they would side with the government, giving it the numbers for the legislation to pass the Senate.

 Greens leader Adam Bandt sought an amendment to freeze power bills for the next two years by increasing taxes on gas and coal companies but was unsuccessful.